yast/yast.github.io/doc/development.md

     $ sudo make install

-Note: This will overwrite the existing module in the system, be carefull when installing a shared component (library) as it migth break some other modules.
+Note: This will overwrite the existing module in the system, be careful when installing a shared component (library) as it might break some other modules.

 Starting the Module